Frequently

 Working with a therapist via telehealth can be nerve-wracking for some, and there are many misconceptions about telehealth practice.
 Although telehealth might not work for everyone, for example, young children, most people adjust well and seem to enjoy the convenience and ease that comes with working with your therapist from your own home.
 Online therapy is just as effective as in person, and allows greater access to services.

-If you have any further questions about strategies taken to make online therapy the most effective or if this is the right fit for you or your family, please contact me for a free consultation call.
+If you have any further questions about strategies taken to make online therapy the most effective or if this is the right fit for you or your family, please contact us for a free consultation call.

 All sessions are held with HIPAA compliant methods.